-- vi) According to the information and explanations given to us, the Central Government has not prescribed the maintenance of cost records under Section 148(1) of the Companies Act, 2013 for the services provided by it.
-Accordingly clause 3(vi) of the Order is not applicable on the Company. - vii) (a) According to the information and explanations given to us and books and records as produced and examined by us and also based on management representation, the company is regular in depositing undisputed statutory dues including provident fund, income-tax, service tax and any other statutory dues with the appropriate authorities.
-Further, we report that no undisputed amount payable in respect to income tax, Goods service tax and any other statutory dues were outstanding as at March 31, 2022 for a period of more than six months from the date they became payable. - (b) According to the information and explanations given to us, there are no dues of income-tax, sales tax, Goods service tax and any other statutory dues which have not been deposited on account of any dispute. - viii) There are no transactions which have not been recorded in the books of account and surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (43 of 1961).
+- v) According to the information and explanations given to us, we are of opinion that the company has not accepted any deposit in pursuance of sections 73 to 76 or any other relevant provisions of the Companies Act and the rules framed there under.
+Accordingly, clause 3(v) of the Order is not applicable. - vi) The maintenance of cost records has been specified by the Central Government under sub-section (1) of section 148 of the Act for the company.
+We have broadly reviewed such records and are of the opinion that prima-facie, the prescribed records have been made and maintained.
+We have not, however, made a detailed examination of the records with a view to determine whether they are accurate or complete. - vii) (a) According to the information and explanations given to us and books and records as produced and examined by us and also based on management representation, the company is regular in depositing undisputed statutory dues including provident fund, income-tax, service tax and any other statutory dues with the appropriate authorities.
+Further, we report that no undisputed amount payable in respect to income tax, Goods service tax and any other statutory dues were outstanding as at March 31, 2023 for a period of more than six months from the date they became payable. - (b) According to the information and explanations given to us, there are no dues ofincome-tax, sales tax, Goods service tax, on account of dispute, except as disclosed below:

+S. No. Nature of statute Nature of Dues Period for which the amount related Forum where dispute is pending Amount involved (in Rs.)
+1 Service Tax CENVAT Credit Oct'10 Mar'12 Mumbai High Court 3,10,66,741/- viii) According to the information and explanations and representation given to us, there are no transactions relating to previously unrecorded income that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961.).

-- a) Due to the inability of the Company to repay the overdue amount of term loan instalments aggregating a sum of Rs.
-3538.73 Million (PY: Rs.
-3129.93 Million), Bank of India, the lead Lending Institution and the other Consortium Member Banks, have classified the Company as a 'Non-Performing Asset' (NPA) during the financial year 2018-2019.
-In the event of company losing its arbitration case, there could be possibility of company not being able to meet its liabilities. - b) According to the management representation given to us, the Company has not been declared a 'wilful defaulter' by any bank or financial institution or government or government authority. - c) The term loans raised from Banks during earlier years were reported to have been utilised for the purpose for which they were raised. - d) According to the management representation and an overall examination of the balance sheet of the Company, we report that no funds have been raised on short-term basis by the Company.
-Accordingly, clause 3(ix)(d) of the Order is not applicable. - e) According to the information and explanations given to us on an overall examination of the financial statements of the Company, we report that the Company has not taken any funds from any entity or person on account of or to meet the obligations of its subsidiaries, associates or joint ventures, if any, as defined under the Companies Act.
-Accordingly, clause 3(ix)(e) of the Order is not applicable. - f) According to the information and explanations given to us and procedures performed by us, we report that the Company has not raised loans during the year on the pledge of securities held in its subsidiaries as defined under the Companies Act 2013.
-Accordingly clause 3(ix)(f) of the Order is not applicable.
+a) In our opinion and according to the information and explanations given and books of accounts and records examined by us, the Company has defaulted in repayment of loans or other borrowings.
+Due to the inability of the Company to repay the overdue amount of term loan installments aggregating a sum of Rs.3538.67 Million (PY:Rs.3538.73Million), Bank of India, the lead Lending Institution and the other Consortium Member Banks, have classified the Company as a 'Non-Performing Asset' (NPA) during the financial year 2018-2019.

+- b) In our opinion, and according to the information and explanations given to us, the Company has not been declared wilful defaulter by any bank or financial institution or government or any government authority. - c) In our opinion and according to the information and explanations given to us, no fresh term loans have been taken during the year. - d) According to the management representation and an overall examination of the balance sheet of the Company, we report that no funds have been raised on short-term basis by the Company.
+Accordingly, clause 3(ix)(d) of the Order is not applicable. - e) The company does not have any subsidiary, joint venture or associate and hence the reporting requirements under sub-clause (e & f) of clause (ix) of paragraph 3 of the order are not applicable

+\mathbf{x}